yaydede/toolbox/YA_TextBook.md

 # (PART) SVM & Neural Networks {-}

-The reason that these two most advance learning algorithms are put together in this section is that both methods, Support Vector Machines (SVM) and Neurol Networks (NN), have similarities in terms of their predictive power and explanatory capability (incapability, rather).
-The first similarity is the fact that both algorithms are parametric but for different reasons.
-In this sense, the two models are similar insofar as they are both parametric, but dissimilar with regards to the type and number of parameters that they require.

-Both machine learning algorithms embed non-linearity.
-This is done, in the case of SVMs, through the usage of a kernel method.
-Neural networks, instead, embed non-linearity by using non-linear activation functions.
-Both classes of algorithms can, therefore, approximate non-linear decision functions, though with different approaches.

-Both SVMs and NNs can tackle the same problem of classification against the same dataset.
-This means that there’s no reason that derives from the characteristics of the problem for preferring one over the other.

-What’s more important, though, is that they both perform with comparable accuracy against the same dataset, if given comparable training.
-If given as much training and computational power as possible, however, NNs tend to outperform SVMs.

-As we’ll see in the next section, though, the time required to train the two algorithms is vastly different for the same dataset.

 # Support Vector Machines

+In this section, we will delve into two of the most advanced learning algorithms, Support Vector Machines (SVM) and Neural Networks (NN), and explore their similarities and differences in terms of predictive power and explanatory capability.
+Both SVM and NN are parametric algorithms, but for different reasons.
+SVMs use a kernel method to embed non-linearity, while NNs use non-linear activation functions.
+Therefore, they have different types and numbers of parameters.

+Despite these differences, both SVM and NN can approximate non-linear decision functions and can tackle the same classification problem using the same dataset.
+Their performance accuracy is comparable when given comparable training.
+However, when given more training and computational power, NNs tend to outperform SVMs.

+One key difference between SVM and NN is the time required to train them on the same dataset.
+This is because the kernel method used by SVMs can be computationally expensive, while the activation function used by NNs can be more efficient.
+Overall, understanding the similarities and differences between SVM and NN can help us determine which algorithm is best suited for a particular problem.

 Up to this point we have seen "probabilistic" binary classifiers, such as kNN, CART, Ensemble models, and classification regressions (logistic , LPM), where probabilistic predictions are made on observations and then converted to binary predictions based a tuned discriminating threshold.
 Support-vector machines do not use probabilistic predictions to classify the outcomes, which is inspired from one of the oldest algorithms in machine learning introduced by Rosenblatt in 1958, *the perceptron algorithm*, for learning a linear classifier.
 Support Vector Machine (SVM) is a modern approach to linear separation.
 Here is the history and little introduction to SVM by Wikipedia: